 A diode is required, to protect your output controller and other

 electronics from interference from the motor's magnetic field.
 See

 .
 If you're using a pre-built shaker assembly, it

 might or might not already have a diode installed; if you don't see

 one, assume there isn't one and add your own.

-interface board for a real pinball machine (e.g., a Stern SAM
+came with an interface board for a real pinball machine (for example,

-boards are designed to interface to the specific electronics found in the target pinball machine, so they're not relevant to a virtual cab.
+are designed to interface to the specific electronics found in the

+various Stern machines, so they're not relevant to a virtual cab.
 We